block-hczhai/block2-preview/docs/source/user/keywords.rst

 cbias
     Optional.
 Followed by a non-negative float number.
 If not 0.0, sets a constant shift towards the equal-possibility occ.
     ``cbias`` is normally useful for shifting integral occ, while ``bias`` only shifts fractional occ.

+init_mps_center
+    Optional.
+Followed by a site index (counting from zero).
+Default is zero.
+    This is the canonical center for the initial guess MPS.

 full\_fci\_space
     Optional, not useful for general user.
 If ``full_fci_space`` keyword is in the input (with no associated value), the full fci space is used (including block quantum numbers outside the space of the wavefunction target quantum number).